MinsuKin/42-Quebec/19_FT_TRANSCENDANCE/README.md

 ## Technical Overview

 - Backend: NestJS
-- Frontend: TypeScript framework of your choice
+- Frontend: TypeScript & Vue.js
 - Database: PostgreSQL
 - Single-page application (SPA)
 - Compatible with the latest stable version of Google Chrome and another browser of your choice